YogaWang7/YogaWang7.github.io/_includes/publications.md

 </li>
 </ol>
 </div>
-  - Developed a three-stage framework integrating game theory and machine learning to predict human behaviors in strategic environments (e.g., penny auctions).
+  - Developed a three-stage framework integrating game theory and machine learning to predict human behaviors in strategic environments (e.g., auctions).
   - This framework outperformed game theory-based approaches and machine learning-based approaches on synthetic and real data even when there exists a large domain shift.

 <div class="publications">